johnhringiv/Turntable-HA/ReadMe.md

 Note the volume mount required to persist the SQLite database.

 ## Future Work
-* Use Philips Hue to blink lights in warning mode
+* Use Pushbullet to send notifications to my phone for warning mode